 Quick Q&A — Practical Takeaways

-A: Track recurring changes in your priorities, values, and what drains or energizes you.
-Small daily reflections and journaling make shifts obvious over time.
+Q: What’s the fastest way to notice a stage shift?
+A: Track recurring changes in priorities, values, and what drains or energizes you.
+Short daily reflections and journaling make shifts obvious over time.

-A: Mindful breathing, done several times a day, is simple and effective for calming the nervous system and increasing present-moment awareness.
+Q: What daily habit helps most?
+A: Mindful breathing, done several times a day, is simple and effective for calming your nervous system and increasing present-moment awareness.

+Q: How do I align my life path with my current stage?
 A: Identify your core life theme, then ask how that theme could be expressed with more service, connection, or creativity depending on your stage.
 Tools like the Life Purpose App can help clarify your path.

 Discover Your Life Purpose Today!